 - Feelings of hopelessness or worthlessness

 - Actively planning a suicide attempt*

 *If you are experiencing thoughts of suicide, call the National Suicide Prevention Lifeline immediately, at 1-800-273-8255.
 The hotline is available 24 hours a day, 7 days a week.

 Bipolar Disorder Type 2

 As stated previously, Bipolar II Disorder is different from Bipolar I Disorder.
 Bipolar II Disorder can be challenging to diagnose because it is characterized mainly by depressive symptoms.
 Many people with Bipolar Disorder Type 2 get misdiagnosed with Major Depressive Disorder (MDD) when they first seek help.
 It can take years for the correct diagnosis to be made.
 Sometimes, a person can go their entire life without a proper diagnosis.

-When a person with Bipolar II Disorder gets the proper diagnosis, it can be life-changing because they can get the right treatment and begin to get better.
-Bipolar Disorder Type 2 differs from MDD because a person with Bipolar II Disorder will experience hypomania, which is a less severe form of mania.
+When a person with Bipolar II Disorder gets the proper diagnosis, it can be life-changing because they can receive the correct interventions.
+Bipolar Disorder Type 2 differs from MDD because a person with Bipolar II Disorder will experience hypomania, which is a less intense form of mania.
 Hypomania certainly differs from mania, but it can still be disruptive.